Before Canceling Your Whole Life Insurance Read Why You Shouldn't Cancel Your Whole Life Insurance

 Maybe your kids are grown and moved out, you’re retired, your house is paid off, and you no longer feel the “need” for insurance.

-Or it could be that you’re in a tight year, and don’t have the cash to pay premiums right now.
+It could be that you’re in a tight year and don’t have the cash to pay premiums right now.

 Perhaps a disability has caused income loss.
 With lower income, insurance might be a bill that’s now “less of a priority.”